Semiott/AdaiNet/README.md

-# Eddy Buddy Edible Experience Platforom Powered by Ethereum
+# Edible Experience and Entertainment Platforom Powered by Ethereum
 Creative Convergence of Chefs and Coders for the Culinary Community of GastroNauts

 ## Concept